Abish4i/Abish4i/README.md

 ## I'm a Student, Developer, and a blogger!
 - 🔭 I’m currently advancing my HTML5 [Also PhotoShop][website]!
-- 🌱 I love reading random stuff
+- 🌱 I love reading & sometimes helps me with sleep
-- 👯 I’m looking to provide a trial run to creators out there
+- 👯 I’m having trial run to creators out there {lend help}
-- 🥅 2020: Read more less gaMing [Best Help is SelfHELP]
+- 🥅 2020: Less Games Read More 60B00ks atleast [Best Help is SelfHELP]
 - ⚡ Fun fact: I love to reading and tweakingsTUFF / Instrumentals

 ### Connect: